 Relative URLs in CSS files are rewritten to compensate for being served from a different directory.

-See the MIN.txt file and the user guide
+See the user guide.

 Minify also comes with a URI Builder application that can help you write URLs for use with Minify or configure groups of files.